Scientific Name

 How to Grow and Care

 Agave is not a difficult plant to grow.
 They're slow-growing and dramatic and will even thrive on a bit of neglect.
 If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-On the other hand, if you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
+On the other hand, if you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the ideal choice.
 Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can injure small children and pets.

-In general, Agaves do not need to be repotted every year.
-Most species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
+Generally, Agaves do not require repotting every year.
+Most species commonly found in cultivation grow very slowly and take a considerable amount of time to outgrow their pot.
 It's also best to handle your Agave as little as possible since they do not like to be disturbed.

 See more at How to Grow and Care for Agave.